-Office hours: M 10am-12pm; W 10am-11am; and by appointment
+Office hours: MF 10am-10:45am; W 10am-11:30am

 Course context as outlined by the American Chemical Society (ACS)

 The laboratory portion of the organic chemistry experience should demonstrate how organic chemical knowledge is acquired through experimentation.
 Laboratory skills and techniques are important, as are the skills of asking questions that can be formulated into chemical experiments, and then answering them by the analysis of experimental data.
 Working in teams can be useful in the laboratory learning environment, and mirrors the team-oriented problem solving that occurs in professional laboratories.